How Much Protein Does a Toddler Need?

 Can toddlers get too much protein?

 While not very common, it is possible for toddlers to get too much protein.
 Studies show that the upper limit of protein tolerance for toddlers ages 1-3 is about 5 grams of protein per kilogram of body weight per day.
-So if you have a 22-pound toddler, they can tolerate up to a maximum of 50 grams of protein per day.
+So if you have a 22-pound toddler, they can tolerate up to a maximum of 50 grams of protein per day, but it doesn’t mean they should.

 Signs of excess protein intake in children may include stomach aches, dehydration, nausea, diarrhea, fatigue, headaches, and possible seizures.
 Excessive protein consumption can also cause serious liver and kidney injuries.